esa/pagmo/doc/sphinx/examples/local_optimization.rst

 SNOPT and WORHP comparison
 ==========================

-This simple script seves as a comparison of two algorithms when run on several basic benchmarks
+In this section we will aim at providing some basic comparison between two algorithms on one standard benchmark problem and a trajectory optimization problem.

-First, we will define some functions later used for the experiment:
+First, we will define functions used for running and experiment and plotting the results:

 .. code-block:: python